Georgia

 © Photo: PIN archive

-Furthermore, through the OWIS component of the DG Near project, we empower organisations with media literacy skills, enabling refugees to access accurate information amidst the complexities of the hybrid war.
-Through these endeavours, we strive to make a lasting impact on the communities we serve, ensuring that our efforts contribute to positive change and sustainable development in Georgia.
+Furthermore, through the One World in Schools (OWIS) programme, we provide organisations with media literacy skills, enabling refugees to assess the accuracy of online information.
+Through these endeavours, we strive to make a positive impact on the communities we serve, and ensure that our efforts contribute to positive change and sustainable development.
+We focus on regional youth initiatives and NGOs which support civil society.
+Many public schools in regions use our documentaries in schools to teach media literacy.

 Entire text Less text